sButtons/sbuttons/CONTRIBUTING.md

 ## Button Ideas

 You can find on [Button Ideas](./BUTTON_IDEAS.md) a list of ideas in a table for buttons that can be implemented.
 Make sure to pick an idea that isn't checked off.
-Once you implement your idea, make sure to check it off in that page by using this unicode character `&#9745;` and place this symbol `~~` before and after the button name in the `status` column on the table, and make sure to add a link to your github profile.
-It could be any of your social media profile.
-Your choice! 😎
+Once you implement your idea, make sure to check it off in that page by using this unicode character `&#9745;` and place this symbol `~~` before and after the button name in the `status` column on the table, and make sure to add a link to your github profile 😎.

 Here's an example of how you can add the link to your profile when you've implemented the button idea of your choice.